 The idea of a “smash cake” is getting more and more popular these days.
 It is generally a small cake given to a one-year-old at his or her party.
 Babies can dive into it and make a mess, while a larger cake is reserved for the rest of the party.
 Some parents also find this an opportunity to make baby’s cake more healthy.
-Since I attempted a tres leches cake for our baby’s first birthday party, I saw exactly how much sugar went into it and wanted to give her something a little healthier.
+Since I attempted a tres leches cake for our baby’s first birthday party, I saw exactly how much sugar went into it and wanted to give her something a little healthier and developed this healthy banana smash cake.

 It was also important to me to avoid any artificial dyes or coloring, as well as artificial ingredients in general.
 A lot of “frosting” is partially hydrogenated shortening plus sugar and food coloring.
 I tried whipping up a can of coconut milk, which was popular on pinterest, but frankly, it tasted like a can.
 I decided there was nothing wrong with a little bit of organic cream, especially since whole fat yogurt is one of her staples.